 Walk - Salcombe Hill

-- From the National Trust car park on Salcombe Hill (this is the car park on the right hand side of the road if you are driving up from Sidmouth) turn left on the road and drop downhill a little way until you come to the bridleway on the right-hand side of the road, signed to Sidmouth via Milltown Lane.
+- From the National Trust car park on Salcombe Hill (this is the car park on the right hand side of the road if you are driving up from Sidmouth) turn left on the road and drop downhill a little way until, just before the end of the treeline, you come to a footpath on the right-hand side of the road, signed as public footpath.

-- Turning onto the bridleway, follow it along the edge of the woods, forking right when you come to the link path to Soldiers Hill.
+- Turning onto the footpath, follow it along the edge of the woods, forking right when you come to the footpath link leading uphill.

-- In the woodland bear right, to continue in the same direction.
+- Continue uphill in the same direction.
 Stay with this track as it turns to the right around the trees and comes out on the road a couple of hundred yards later.

 - Turn left on the road and walk about 300 yards up it, until you come to the footpath on your left.